qodesmith/datepicker/README.md

 ### formatter

 Using an input field with your datepicker?
-Want to customize it's value anytime a date is selected?
+Want to customize its value anytime a date is selected?
 Provide a function that manually sets the provided input's value with your own formatting.

 ```javascript
 const picker = datepicker('.some-input', {